 Most of my experience has been with growing organic vegetables in small raised beds.
 I have grown many types of vegetables, including celeriac, bulb fennel, endive, leeks, and more.

-My garden also includes eight varieties of berries and dwarf fruit trees in small 4′ x 4′ or 3′ x 16′ raised garden beds, and flowers to attract beneficial insects, butterflies, hummingbirds, and song birds.
+My garden also includes eight varieties of berries and dwarf fruit trees in small 4′ x 4′ or 3′ x 16′ garden beds, along with flowers to attract beneficial insects, butterflies, hummingbirds, and song birds.

-My personal goal is to produce 70-80% of the fruits and vegetables that I eat, and I am almost there.
-I have recently had to start growing more crops in raised containers to be able to continue gardening with my increasing disabilities.
+My personal goal is to produce 60-70% of the fruits and vegetables that I eat, and I am almost there.
+I have recently had to start growing most of my crops in tall raised beds to be able to continue gardening with my increasing disabilities.

 I love teaching organic gardening, and sharing my experiences in producing abundant crops of food in small spaces.
-My goal for this website is to help you learn how to grow abundant crops of organic fruit and year-round vegetables from your small garden.
+My goal for this website is to help you learn how to harvest abundant crops of organic fruit and year-round vegetables from your small garden.

 I hope you find this information helpful.
 Let me know what else I can do to help you succeed in your own garden!

 Don’t forget to download your copy of the free guide:

 9 Ways To Grow More Food in Less Space